bartosz25/idempotency-ndc-porto-2024/01-fast-metadata-cleaner/README.md

 ⚠️ The demo is there for the Fast metadata cleaner pattern and the pipeline doesn't have any data quality controls to keep it simple for understanding.
 You should add these extra controls for production workloads, though.
 They're also present in the book's Data quality chapter.
-6. Access the UI http://localhost:8080/home (wfc/wfc) and start the pipeline.
+6. Access the UI http://localhost:8080/home (wfc/wfc) and start the visits_loader pipeline.
 It should run 4 times.
 7. Check the table's content after the last planed run:
 ```
 docker exec -ti wfc_postgresql psql --user wfc_test -d wfc